doccano/doccano/README.md

 ### Tutorial

 We prepared a NER annotation tutorial, which can help you have a better understanding of doccano.
 Please first read the README page, and then take the tutorial.
-[A Tutorial For Sequence Labeling Project](https://github.com/chakki-works/doccano/wiki/A-Tutorial-For-Sequence-Labeling-Project).
+[A Tutorial For Sequence Labeling Project](https://github.com/gong-io/doccano/wiki/A-Tutorial-For-Sequence-Labeling-Project).

 I hope you are having a great day!

 ## Contribution

-As with any software, doccano is under continuous development.
+Doccano is under continuous development, in both [the original project](https://github.com/chakki-works/doccano) and this fork made by Gong.io.
+As a mature company that works at scale, we at [Gong.io](https://gong.io) developed many features on top of the original project, to support scalability, better maintanence and faster annotation.
+We continue active development according to our needs and issues and requests arising from the open-source community at this fork.

 If you have requests for features, please file an issue describing your request.
 Also, if you want to see work towards a specific feature, feel free to contribute by working towards it.
 The standard procedure is to fork the repository, add a feature, fix a bug, then file a pull request that your changes are to be merged into the main repository and included in the next release.

-Here are some tips might be helpful.
-[How to Contribute to Doccano Project](https://github.com/chakki-works/doccano/wiki/How-to-Contribute-to-Doccano-Project)
+Here are some tips that might help - [How to Contribute to the Doccano Project](https://github.com/chakki-works/doccano/wiki/How-to-Contribute-to-Doccano-Project)

 ## Contact

-For help and feedback, please feel free to contact [the author](https://github.com/Hironsan).
+For help and feedback, please feel free to contact [the original author](https://github.com/Hironsan) or [the team at Gong.io](https://github.com/gong-io) that contributes to this fork.

-**If you are favorite to doccano, please follow my [GitHub](https://github.com/Hironsan) and [Twitter](https://twitter.com/Hironsan13) account.**